guitarfreak/guitarfreak.github.io/index.md

 #### A path tracer with basic functionality.

+* Reflection, refraction, depth of field.
+* Two geometry types: spheres and boxes.
 * Edit entities.
 * Save/load scenes.
 * Save screenshots.
-* Two geometry types: spheres and boxes.

 Written in C++.
 Runs on Windows 32bit and 64bit starting with Windows XP.
 It uses Freetype to render fonts and stb_image/stb_image_write to read/write images.